-Let’s face it, it’s a goal to set a goal; and 2019 is almost here!
+Let’s face it, it’s a goal to set a goal; and the new year is almost here!

 We also know, and this is very important, having a goal and not meeting it could generate feelings of failure and/or rejection.
 This could set us back and cause resistance to maintain momentum.

-If you think about it…what’s the resistance in setting a goal?
+If you think about it…what’s the resistance to setting a goal?

 Goals present opportunities, and creating opportunities could mean income to your business.
 That is….IF building your business is a GOAL!?

 There are many different activities that make up your role in your business.
 There are things you love to do and things that are for the greater good of the business that may not be your favorite part of your day/week/month/year.

 Schedule tasks, make a contest with yourself or team members, and reward yourself when finished with a task.
 Something, anything that will motivate you to want to work on those tasks/activities that will help accomplish the goal.

 Let’s embrace what we do and not be afraid of it.

 Goals build CONFIDENCE.

 Now that we’re motivated and working on tasks that inspire us, this will build confidence.